Abdur Rahman Fahad

 Shovito Barua Soumma, Fahim Shahriar, Umme Niraj Mahi, Md Hasin Abrar, Md Abdur Rahman Fahad, Abu Sayed Md.
 Latiful Hoque

-This study proposes a scalable, privacy-preserving clinical data warehouse, designed for heterogeneous EHR integration in resource-constrained settings and tested with 1.16 million clinical records.
+In this paper we propose a scalable, privacy-preserving clinical data warehouse, designed for heterogeneous EHR integration in resource-constrained settings and tested with 1.16 million clinical records.
 The system supports automated multi-source ingestion, phonetic patient matching, and disease-specific analytics through modular data marts.

 IEEE EMBC 2025